Meshaal-Mouawad/AI-Powered_KPI_Extractor_Interactive_Bluebook_Generator/docs/yield_percentage.rst

          </tr>
          <tr>
             <td>Reporting Source</td>
-            <td>Data for Yield Percentage is typically sourced from production reports, operational databases, and performance monitoring systems.</td>
+            <td>Data for Yield Percentage is typically sourced from production reports, operational databases, and quality control assessments.</td>
          </tr>
          <tr>
             <td>Comments</td>
-            <td>A higher Yield Percentage indicates a more efficient production process, while a lower percentage may signal issues such as waste, inefficiencies, or suboptimal resource allocation.</td>
+            <td>Monitoring Yield Percentage is crucial for identifying areas for improvement in production processes and can lead to cost savings and enhanced profitability.</td>
          </tr>
       </tbody>
    </table>